jzhou1318/fa22tapeout-course-dev/chipyardlab.md

 Throughout the rest of the course, we will be developing our SoC using Chipyard as the base framework.
 There is a lot in Chipyard so we will only be able to explore a part of it in this lab, but hopefully you will get a brief sense of its capabilities.
-We will simulate a Rocket Chip-based design at the RTL level, and then synthesize and place-and-route it in Intel 22nm technology using the Hammer back-end flow.
+We will simulate a Rocket Chip-based design at the RTL level, and then synthesize and place-and-route it in ~Intel 22nm~ technology using the Hammer back-end flow.

 ![](assets/chipyard-components.PNG)

+# TODO - edit this to separate lab from the rest of the class
 ## Access & Setup

 It should be clear by now this isn't going like most other courses.
 Most don't require signing non-disclosure agreements, or setting up a long string of IT infrastructure.
 Such is chip-design life.
 Running the Intel22 ChipYard lab will require access to a handful of BWRC research resources, including: